afandi-fa/notification-logger/README.md

 Notification Logger is a powerful yet simple Android application built with modern Android development practices.
 It automatically logs all notifications received on your device, making it easy to:

-- 🔐 Never lose an OTP code again
-- 📊 Analyze your notification patterns
 - 🔍 Search through notification history
 - 📤 Export data for backup or analysis
 - 🎯 Filter out unwanted notifications